neidaskr/Game-chameleon-for-raspberry-pi/README.md

 3. Connect devices to the same Wi-Fi/hotspot and open `http://<raspberry-pi-ip>:5000` in a browser.

 ## Note
-This is only the start screen/lobby.
-No game logic is included yet.
+This is only a demo.
+Any help would be great 😃